-The Series 20[19] Bonds maturing on and after \\\\\\ 1, 20\\, are subject to redemption prior to maturity in whole or in part at the option of the Issuer on \\\\\\ 1, 20\\, or on any date thereafter, from such maturities or parts thereof as shall be selected by the Issuer at the redemption price of 100% of the principal amount to be redeemed plus accrued interest thereon to the redemption date, but without premium.

-The Series 20[19] Bonds maturing on \\\\\\ 1, 20\\ (the "Series 20[19] Term Bonds"), are subject to mandatory sinking fund redemption, by lot in such manner as the Trustee may determine, at a price equal to 100% of the principal amount thereof, plus accrued interest to the redemption date, on the dates and in the principal amounts as follows:

-REDEMPTION DATE Principal
+The Series 20[19] Bonds maturing on a redemption prior to maturity in whole or in part at the option of the Issuer on 1, 20, are subject to or on any date thereafter, from such maturities or the redemption price of 100% of the principal amo to the redemption date, but without premium. • The Series 20[19] Bonds maturing onBonds"), are subject to mandatory sinking fund remay determine, at a price equal to 100% of the principle the redemption date, on the dates and in the principle. rincipal amount thereof, plus accrued interest to REDEMPTION DATE Principal (JUNE 1) AMOUNT \$

-(JUNE 1) Amount

-\$

-\ Stated maturity.
+Stated maturity.